DataYoink/DataYoink/README.md

 The ```examples``` folder contains jupyter notebooks with demos of how to use different aspects of the DataYoink package:
-- ```Demo_Using_Pretrained_Mask``` gives detailed steps for how to use DataYoink and Detectron2 to extract coordinate points from an image and save them in an excel file
+- ```Demo_Using_Pretrained_Mask``` gives detailed steps for how to use DataYoink and Detectron2 to extract coordinate points from an image and save them in an excel file.
+Remember to download the [pretrained neural network](https://drive.google.com/file/d/1nTSYiEJO9sQXS6oMbRplGWmQ0AjRs9ss/view?usp=sharing) and [configuration file](https://drive.google.com/file/d/1fYthIcfHDZEA9ygazq0KYYi7ha-I8u55/view?usp=sharing).
 - ```Demo_Resize_and_Register_Training_Dataset``` gives an overview of how to train a similar neural network using your own set of training images and create the output files from Detectron2 requred for use in the DataYoink coordinate extraction tool.